HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

 <!-- more -->

-With help of my good friend, [Sayan](https://github.com/Sayan751), I want to discuss about writing a custom plugin.
+With help of bs good friend, [Sayan](https://github.com/Sayan751), I want to discuss about writing a custom plugin.
 At the end, you will have a good knowledge to write your own plugins, so stay tuned.

 ### What is Bootstrap?